miodrag4/ELEC-390-Applied-Data-Science/README.md

 # This repository includes the following:

-# Lab 1
+# Lab 1 :
-- Introduction to Python, Anaconda, Jupyter Notebook, and Git
+- Introduction to Python, Anaconda, Jupyter Notebook, and Git.

 # Lab 2 :
-- Web Scraping with Python
+- Web Scraping with Python.

+# Lab 3 :
+- Performing queries on the well-known ‘employees’ database.

 # Project :
 - Goal